Amazon’s big holiday shopping advantage: An in-house shipping network swollen by pandemic-fueled growth

 It’s not the first time Amazon has used its immense resources to disrupt an industry.
 As Netflix took off and DVD sales withered, the company debuted its Prime Video service.
 Amazon similarly pushed into corporate computing, disrupting the business models of legendary giants IBM and Oracle with the now-dominant Amazon Web Services.

-For the time being, Amazon and UPS and the Postal Service are mutually dependent on each other.
+For the time being, Amazon and UPS and the Postal Service are dependent on each other.
 (In 2019, FedEx announced it decided not to renew key domestic contracts with Amazon.)
 But analysts and former employees say the company’s hiring spree and the rapid expansion of its fulfillment capacity hint at its long game: to enter a new market large enough to make a difference to Amazon’s finances.
 Already, Amazon’s logistics business will handle 5.1 billion packages in the United States this year, just shy of the 5.3 billion packages UPS will ship domestically, estimates Montreal-based logistics consulting firm MWPVL President Marc Wulfraat.
 Amazon declined to comment on MWPVL’s data.

 “I say they are building their own UPS because it’s not far from the truth,” Wulfraat said.